 Quick Answer: What Is Environmental Conservation?

-With high levels of pollution that have never been witnessed before, the environment is at greater peril now more than ever.
-The more fuels we burn — the more oil, coal, and natural gas is used — the faster we damage the environment.
-This is because it leads to a rise in carbon dioxide emissions, which can cause the depletion of the ozone layer and loss of biodiversity.
-According to NASA’s Earth Science Division, atmospheric CO₂ levels have surpassed 420 parts per million — the highest concentration in over 800,000 years.
+With pollution levels that have never been witnessed before, the environment is at greater peril now more than ever.
+The more fuels we burn, the more oil, coal, and natural gas is used, the faster we damage the environment.
+Rising carbon dioxide emissions accelerate ozone depletion and drive the loss of biodiversity.
+According to NASA’s Earth Science Division, atmospheric CO₂ levels have surpassed 420 parts per million, the highest concentration in over 800,000 years.

-This article will discuss how to conserve our environment now before it’s too late.
-We will talk about what we should do as individuals and what our governments should be doing for us to help make this happen.
+This article discusses what we can do to conserve our environment before it’s too late, covering both individual actions and the government policies that make large-scale change possible.
 The U.S. Environmental Protection Agency (EPA) estimates that shifting to sustainable practices at a national scale could reduce greenhouse gas emissions by up to 40% by 2050.

 Key Takeaways